OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`pivot` value, and the other with values greater than the pivot.
 This process takes :math:`\Theta(i)` time on a sublist of length :math:`i`.

+   pass by value
+      A copy of a variable is passed to the called function.
+So, any modifications will not affect the original variable.

+   pass by reference
+      A reference to the variable is passed to the called function.
+So, any modifications will affect the original variable.

    path
       In :term:`tree` or :term:`graph` terminology,